-91 A provider will be assessed periodically, based on the highest approval level it currently holds.
+A provider will be assessed periodically, based on the highest approval level it currently holds.
 A provider that holds contracts with multiple agencies will be counted as one.

-2017/18 Actual Standard Measure 2018/19 Budgeted Standard 2018/19 Actual Standard Non-departmental Output Expenses Community Support and Advice Building Financial Capability 82% The percentage of clients who report having greater financial confidence and capability (comparing pre and post intervention) will be no less than 80% 55% The result reflects capability issues for the provider sector in the use of the client outcome before and after intervention.
-To support better use of the COMT, we will continue to prov and training.
-As we prepare to recontract from 1 July 2021, we will also consider changes to ide the sector wi 81% The percentage of clients who completed the service with all of their goals achieved, or evidence (in worker's opinion) of ability to achieve their goals without further support will be no less than 80% 60% The result reflects the increased complexity that clients are presenting (eg, a range of holi increasing debt levels).
+2017/18 2018/19 2018/1 Actual Budgeted Actua Standard Measure Standard Standar Non-departmental Output Expenses Community Support and Advice Building Financial Capability 82% The percentage of clients who report having greater financial confidence and capability (comparing pre and post intervention) will be no less than 80% 550 The result reflects capability issues for the provider sector in the use of the client outcome r before and after intervention.
+To support better use of the COMT, we will continue to provid and training.
+As we prepare to recontract from 1 July 2021, we will also consider changes to e the sector wi 81% The percentage of clients who completed the service with all of their goals 80% 600 achieved, or evidence (in worker's opinion) of ability to achieve their goals without further support will be no less than The result reflects the increased complexity that clients are presenting (eg, a range of holist increasing debt levels).
 We will be introducing two new service initiatives in 2019/20.
-Thes with the sector to increase client engagement in multiple sessions, targeting the service to goal-setting practice (and the tools used to do this), are likely to improve the result. se, together with continued work Sector Umbrella Groups 542 The number of agencies worked with or supported will be no less than 500 523 97% The percentage of member agencies who report they have up to date information from the umbrella organisation will be no less than 90% 94% 99% The percentage of member agencies who report that they are better able to deliver their services as a result of the support offered by the umbrella organisation will be no less than 90% 91% Microfinance Partnership 29% The percentage of loans approved during the reporting period will be no less than 25% 28% Participation and Support Services for Seniors Elder Abuse and Neglect Services (EANS) 92 83% The percentage of clients who indicate that the service provided met their needs will be no less than 80% 85% 100% The percentage of clients who indicate they have greater control over their lives after receiving the service will be no less than 80% 79% Elder Abuse Response Services have undergone various changes in reporting structures at year.
-We are currently working on a programme to help strengthen and support service pr data acquisition and usage practices.
-We expect to see ongoing improvement in this area strengthen services and improve reporting practices. ovision, includin g improving Supporting Victims and Perpetrators of Family and Sexual Violence 90% The percentage of clients who have expressed that they were satisfied with the service, content and delivery of the programme will be no less than 90% 95% Harmful Sexual Behaviour Services (HSB) 100% The percentage decrease in risk factors (excludes non-mandated adults pre-assessed as low risk) for clients who complete the intervention will be no less than 80% 88% 100% The percentage increase in protective factors for clients who complete the intervention will be no less than 80% 91%
+These, with the sector to increase client engagement in multiple sessions, targeting the service to t goal-setting practice (and the tools used to do this), are likely to improve the result. , together with continued wor Sector Umbrella Groups 542 The number of agencies worked with or supported will be no less than 500 52 97% The percentage of member agencies who report they have up to date information from the umbrella organisation will be no less than 90% 94 99% The percentage of member agencies who report that they are better able to deliver their services as a result of the support offered by the umbrella organisation will be no less than 90% 919 Microfinance Partnership 29% The percentage of loans approved during the reporting period will be no less than 25% 28 Participation and Support Services for Seniors Elder Abuse and Neglect Services (EANS) 83% The percentage of clients who indicate that the service provided met their needs will be no less than 80% 85 100% The percentage of clients who indicate they have greater control over their lives after receiving the service will be no less than 80% 79 Elder Abuse Response Services have undergone various changes in reporting structures and year.
+We are currently working on a programme to help strengthen and support service providata acquisition and usage practices.
+We expect to see ongoing improvement in this area as strengthen services and improve reporting practices. vision, includin g improving Supporting Victims and Perpetrators of Family and Sexual Violence The percentage of clients who have expressed that they were satisfied with the service, content and delivery of the programme will be no less than 90% 959 90% the service, content and derivery of the programme with be no tess than 90% Harmful Sexual Behaviour Services (HSB) 90% 80% 88